 In day-to-day life, we need to be prepared in order to reduce our plastic use.
 It requires a lot of thought, prior planning and even some sacrifice.
 Whilst on the road, this can be even harder!
-We have definitely learnt some lessons along the way and aim to improve these as we go.
-Here are just some of the steps we have taken to reduce our on the go plastic consumption.
+We have definitely learned some lessons along the way and aim to improve these as we go.
+Here are just some of the steps we have taken to be more conscious travellers and reduce our on the go plastic consumption.

 Bring a Reusable Water Bottle

-Yes of course, there are areas of the world where the water is not as potable as in the western world.
-For this, we have Lifestraw filter water-bottles!
-These babies literally never leave our side.
+In parts of the world where the water is not as potable as in the western world, we use Watertogo filter water-bottles.
+These bottles literally never leave our side.
 Especially when travelling in hot weather it is vital to keep hydrated, therefore it comes everywhere with us.

-This is where it becomes handy to have a filter water-bottle as you can fill it up in a bathroom (if you can find one that you don’t need to pay to use).
-Of course, some cities have water fountains in the street, allowing free access to all.
-However, these are rarely well sign-posted and are lucky to stumble across them.
+This is where it becomes handy to have a filter water-bottle as you can fill it up in a bathroom.
+Some cities have water fountains in the street, allowing free access to all which is a bonus.

 Bring a Reusable Cup

-If you’re a morning coffee drinker (like Campbell), or even if you’re not (me), it is handy to carry a reusable cup.
-This means if I order a smoothie or another fresh juice I can take it away in my KeepCup instead of using a plastic one.
+The takeaway cups given out in coffee shops are lined with plastic, therefore they are really difficult to be recycled.
+If you’re a morning coffee drinker, or even if you’re not, it is handy to carry a reusable cup.
+If you are getting a drink on the go, take it away in your reusable cup instead of using a plastic one.
 In the UK, most large coffee chains even offer a discount on your cup of joe if you bring your own cup!
 That’s another money-saver, just for loving the environment!

 Choose an Ice Cream Cone over a Tub

 It’s a hot day, you’re exploring the city and drinking in the culture.
 It’s time for some gelato!
-When you find the best aka cheapest) ice cream stall, make sure you opt for a scoop in a cone, rather than a plastic tub.
-Can you eat a plastic tub?
-NO!
-So why are you wasting your money on it?
-Even if you don’t like the cone, give it to someone else and make a new friend for the day.
+When you find the best aka cheapest, ice cream stall, make sure you opt for a scoop in a cone, rather than a plastic tub and spoon.

 Bring a Reusable Mesh Bag